amethon/www/_reflections/journal2.md

 The highlight of the evening was a visit to the galley, where I had the pleasure of observing the culinary skills of M. Marcel Bouchard, the chief cook of the vessel.
 He is a skilled and experienced chef, with a deep understanding of the challenges and opportunities of cooking on a research vessel.
 As I watched him prepare a variety of delicious dishes, I was struck by his attention to detail and his ability to create nourishing and flavorful meals in a challenging environment.

 As I close my journal for the evening, I am filled with a sense of wonder and excitement for what the future holds.
-Who knows what incredible discoveries and adventures await us in the depths of the abyssopelagia?
+Who knows what incredible discoveries and adventures await us in the depths of Abyssopelagia?
 Only time will tell.

 Until next time,